rxghavc/portfolio-website-v2/README.md

 # Portfolio Website

 This is my personal portfolio website, showcasing my projects, skills, and professional journey.
-The website is built using modern web development technologies and is designed to be responsive and user-friendly.
+The website is built using modern web development technologies and is designed to be responsive, user-friendly, and easily maintainable.

 ## Features